Everything You Need to Know about Paper Shredding

 Onsite mobile shredding begins with the delivery of secure collection containers to your business, at no charge to you.
 When your containers are full, a screened and uniformed shredding technician collects the contents and immediately destroys the documents at your business location with a mobile shredding vehicle.
 You are then given a Certificate of Destruction noting the date and time of destruction.

-How is outsourced shredding different from in-house shredding?
+How are outsourced shredding services different from in-house paper shredding?

 Outsourced shredding is more efficient and reliable than in-house shredding.
 Mobile shredding trucks can destroy hundreds of pounds of documents in minutes.
 The same amount would take several hours with an office paper shredder.
 Plus, with outsourced shredding you never have to worry about paper jams and other time-consuming maintenance issues.